 Kotor beach, Kotor

-The Bay of Kotor is located in a beautiful natural setting, which offers real postcard landscapes.
+The Bay of Kotor is located in a magnificent natural setting, offering truly picture-postcard landscapes.
 Good news, some coves are equipped with deckchairs and the water is translucent.

 The one next to the old town is perfect for a refreshing swim in a heavenly environment.
 This is our favorite beach of the stay.